Things to do in San Diego

 When to visit

-The beauty of San Diego is that you can visit year-round, as the weather is generally warm and the sun most likely will be shining.
+There are things to do in San Diego all year-round.
+Here, the weather is generally warm and the sun most likely will be shining.
 Its cool season is December–March, but even then temps are mild.
 Summer and school winter holidays bring more tourists, especially at the beaches.
-To avoid the tourist rush, visit in the “seasons” of spring or fall.
+To avoid the rush, visit in the spring or fall.

 Getting around

 Downtown San Diego and surrounds have a convenient trolley system that connects to the city's bus system.
 That said, San Diego is a sprawling city, so the most convenient way to get around is usually via car.
 Rideshares like Uber and Lyft and e-scooter rentals are options, too.
-Public transport is available along the coast with the Coaster commuter rail service, with eight stops between San Diego to Oceanside.
+The Coaster commuter rail service is a public transit mainstay, with eight stops between San Diego to Oceanside.

 Traveler tips

-Embrace the water when in San Diego.
-You can take a sailboat on the San Diego Bay, do stand-up paddleboarding, kayaking, or ride a sea bike in Mission Bay or La Jolla Cove, and surf just about anywhere along the coast.
-Remember, the water is chilly with average summer temps of about 67°F (19°C).
-Reward yourself with fish tacos and margaritas at one of the many San Diego restaurants that offer these SoCal specialties.
+Embrace the water when visiting San Diego.
+You can take a sailboat on the San Diego Bay, go on a kayak tour, or ride a sea bike in Mission Bay or La Jolla Cove.
+You can also spot maritime highlights like the Star of India, or surf just about anywhere along the coast.
+Remember, the water is chilly, with average summer temps of about 67°F (19°C).
+Reward yourself with SoCal specialties like fish tacos and margaritas.

 Local Currency